ripter/Workshops/baseSite/README.md

 Now that we have our module system (webpack) and our compiler (Babel), we can add our libraries to the project.
 Our core library is React.
 As a front end application we want to build and use components.
 This allows us to build up our application from shareable, re-usable, components.

 ```
+Will: npm install is what you mean I think
 $ install --save-dev react react-dom babel-preset-react
 ```

 Update `webpack.config.js`
+Will: How should this be inserted into the webpack config?
 ```
 { test: /\.js$/, exclude: /node_modules/, loader: 'babel-loader', query: {
   presets: ['es2015', 'react']